How often should you wash silk pillowcase?

 For the best results, you should always hand wash your silk pillowcase even though the care instruction says that they are machine washable.

-The reason for this is that the friction of the washing machine can degrade the silk fabric and make it less slick and smooth.
-And this reduces the skin and hair benefits it can provide for you.
+The reason for this is that, when you wash it using washing machine together with other items, the friction of heavy load can degrade the silk fabric and make it less slick and smooth.
+Consequently, this greatly reduces the skin and hair benefits it can provide for you.

 How to hand wash silk pillowcase?

-This is the method you can wash your silk pillowcase at home, and it only takes about five minutes!
+In fact, hand washing silk pillowcase at home only takes about five minutes!

-Watch the 1-min video or read the text provided below.
+Watch the 1-min video or follow the text provided below.

-white vinegar (optional) - White vinegar will help to remove any soapy residue in the silk fibre, restore shine and leave it silky smooth.
+- white vinegar (optional) - White vinegar will help to remove any soapy residue in the silk fabric, restore shine and leave it silky smooth.

 How do you wash your silk pillowcase by hand:

-Place your silk pillowcase in the water (turn it inside out if you want) and use your hands as an agitator, gently moving the pillowcase around the water for one minute.
+- Place your silk pillowcase in the water (turn it inside out) and use your hands as an agitator, gently moving the pillowcase around the water for one minute.

 What detergent is safe for your silk pillowcase?